Surgery before standard treatment may extend life in cervical cancer

 Summary

-This study looks at whether surgically removing enlarged lymph nodes before standard chemoradiation can help people with stage IIICr cervical cancer live longer without the cancer growing.
-About 452 participants will be randomly assigned to either have lymph node removal followed by chemoradiation, or chemoradiation alone.
-The goal is to see if the extra surgery improves progression-free and overall survival.
+This study is testing whether surgically removing enlarged lymph nodes in the pelvis and abdomen before standard chemoradiation can help people with stage IIICr cervical cancer live longer without the cancer growing.
+About 452 participants will be randomly assigned to either have the lymph node surgery followed by chemoradiation, or chemoradiation alone.
+The goal is to see if the surgery improves progression-free and overall survival.

 Disclaimer